SEMICeu/breg-dcat-creator/README.md

 ## Usage instructions <a name="usageInstructions"></a>

-Open the publicserviceCreator.html file in your standard web browser.
+Open the DCAT.html file in your standard web browser.

 Edit your description in the editor tab, see the results in the present tab and download the resulting RDF in the RDF tab.
 Any changes you make in the editor will be reflected in the other tabs.
 Created descriptions can be imported into the RDF tab and then viewed (and possibly changed) in the editor tab.
-The tool allows to make a description for one public service and to export the created description.
+The tool allows to make a description for one catalog and to export the created description.

 ## License